-Job assistance is available to students and community members who are interested in pursuing full time, part time, permanent and temporary positions.
+Job assistance is available to students, alumni and community members who are interested in pursuing full time, part time, permanent and temporary positions.

 Available resources include:

-- job books listing current openings in the Baltimore-Washington corridor. - job hunting reference materials featuring books and videos about resume writing, interviewing skills, creative job search techniques, and related topics. - HCC Jobs Online, job matching database that can be accessed via the internet.
+- job books listing current openings in the Baltimore-Washington corridor. - job hunting reference materials featuring books and videos about resume writing, interviewing skills, creative job search techniques, and related topics. - HCC Jobs Online, job matching database that can be accessed via the internet at www.howardcc.edu/ jobs.htm.